EphAsad/Aristaeus

 Key Capabilities & Training:

-• Training Data: Fine-tuned on approximately 47,000 examples from datasets like open-thoughts/OpenThoughts3-1.2M and bespokelabs/Bespoke-Stratos-17k, which include long chain-of-thought traces and competitive programming problems.
+• Training Data: Fine-tuned on approximately 47,000 examples from open-thoughts/OpenThoughts3-1.2M and bespokelabs/Bespoke-Stratos-17k, selected for their reasoning traces in math, science, and competitive programming.

-• Performance Insights: Manual evaluation against the base model showed Aristaeus winning 3 out of 6 reasoning tasks, drawing 2, and losing 1.
-It excels in multi-step word problems and spatial constraint reasoning.
+• Evaluation: Manual evaluation against the base model showed Aristaeus winning 3 out of 6 reasoning tasks, drawing 2, and losing 1, particularly excelling in unit conversion, multi-step word problems, and spatial constraint reasoning.

-• Roadmap: Stage 2 plans include fine-tuning for agentic tool use, teaching the model how and when to leverage external tools.
+• Roadmap: Stage 2 plans include fine-tuning for agentic tool use to teach the model how and when to leverage external tools, building upon its reasoning foundation.

 Good for:

-• Applications requiring verifiable, step-by-step reasoning in technical domains.
+• Applications requiring verifiable, step-by-step reasoning in technical or logical domains.

-• Developers looking for a compact model with a strong foundation in logical problem-solving.
+• Developers looking for a compact model focused on structured problem-solving.